Azure/AML-Kubernetes/docs/1. Create/provision an AKS cluster.md

 ## Create/provision AKS cluster
 To enable AMLK8S, you will need to first provision an AKS (CPU/GPU) cluster, your can create a AKS via [Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough), [Azure PowerShell](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-powershell), [Azure Portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal), and [using ARM template](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-rm-template).
 You can refer [AKS documents](https://docs.microsoft.com/en-us/azure/aks/) to get more detail informantions.

+### Limitations

-**The AML service requires the AKS cluster to have unrestricted inbound and outbound access.
+1. _The AML service requires the AKS cluster to have unrestricted inbound and outbound access.
 We need inbound access to reviece the requests from AML core servies, and we will create a pubilc ip for our rest server which NSG only allow traffic with AML service tag.
-We also need the outbound access to report the metrics and artifacts to AML core service.**
+We also need the outbound access to report the metrics and artifacts to AML core service_
+1. _Private AKS clusters are NOT supported_
+1. _AKS clusters with Authorized IP ranges are NOT supported_

 ### GPU VM size's in Azure
 In Azure the VM size begining with "N" indicate this VM is a GPU SKU, and you can find detail GPU VM size at: https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu